zac7777/Entropy/Deathwish, an Entropy Roguelike/Deathwish/Brainstorm for Deathwish.md

 - Begin with a party of ~4
+	- Each one is an adventurer searching for the Deathwish, the greatest spell ever invented, that grants the caster anything they could want in exchange for their life
 	- Begin at home base, with a permanent character for permanent upgrades, and maybe more home base characters as the party progresses
-	- Travel through 3 worlds until the Deathwish is reached at the end of the third
+	- Travel through worlds until the Deathwish is reached at the end of the seventh
+		- Forest with stealthy enemies, mess with lighting and awareness.
+Theme with plants and wild animals, then horror story style monsters for bosses.
+			- Level 1-5
+		- Ocean with mobility enemies, swapping from land to sea and outranging players.
+Theme with fish and pirates, then oilpunk nightmares for bosses
+			- Level 6-10
+		- Arcane-lands with status effects, nerfing players until they struggle to fight.
+Theme with outcast magicians in wild ethereal lands, then elementals and failed experiments for bosses.
+			- Level 11-15
+		- Industrial with tactical enemies, using cover and team tactics to swarm players.
+Theme with post war destruction and soldiers, then great war machines for bosses
+			- Level 16-20
+		- Cybercity with tanky enemies, immovable threats that constantly advance.
+Theme cyberpunk but devoid of humanity, with tangled bio-amalgams as bosses.
+			- Level 21-25
+		- Extraplanar with unique enemies, flipping the rules and never expected.
+Theme as eldritch horror beyond comprehension, non-Euclidian and non-sensical bosses
+			- Level 26-30
+		- Finale, the Pacifist, refuses to kill the party or let them access the Deathwish.
+Believes no-one should have to die ever, must be convinced through conversation.
+			- The party's knowledge of the story, and moral reasoning should let them convince the Pacifist of a more nuanced truth
 	- The players are expected to die many times, upgrading after each death, and finding a new dungeon each time
-	- As they play again and again, they will learn more about the world of the Deathwish, find characters also searching for it, and face moral quandaries of legacy and sacrifice
+	- As they play again and again, they will learn more about the world of the Deathwish, find other characters also searching for it, and face moral quandaries of legacy and sacrifice
 - Run through a tree of randomly generated rooms
     - Types:
 	    - Combat